NYPDK/Python-Email-Spammer/README.md

 # Python Email Spammer
 A simple email spammer made in python
+Can also be used to spam texts (if the phone number is formatted as an email).
+Here is a website that will let you do format most carriers as an email: https://freecarrierlookup.com/

 # How to use:
 1. Create an alt Gmail or two to use as attackers